duleorlovic/blog/_posts/2015-11-09-testing-in-rails.md

 When [an event occurs]
 Then [the benefit]

-or AAA: Arange Act and Assert
+or AAA:
+Arange - set data
+Act - run code
+Assert - verify that code did what is expected
+# note that multiple assets is OK only if they are related
 ~~~

 # Setup test env